-Figure 66: Maximum Fixed WSD e.i.r.p. limits for 2nd adjacent channel WSD interference
+Figure 64: Maximum Fixed WSD eirp limits for 2nd adjacent channel WSD interference

-The horizontal axis of Figure 66 corresponds to the wanted field strength level at a 10 m DTT receive antenna height.
+The horizontal axis of Figure 64 corresponds to the wanted field strength level at a 10 m DTT receive antenna height.
 It runs from 56.21 dBµV/m (the median field strength at the DTT coverage edge for fixed reception) to 125.21 dBµV/m (which corresponds to the field strength levels very near to the DTT transmitter).

-The vertical axis of Figure 66 corresponds to the maximum fixed (at 10 m antenna height) WSD e.i.r.p. in order that the LP = 0.1% limit is not exceeded (at 10 m for fixed, and at 1.5 m for portable outdoor/indoor).
+The vertical axis of Figure 64 corresponds to the maximum fixed (at 10 m antenna height) WSD eirp. in order that the LP = 0.1% limit is not exceeded (at 10 m for fixed, and at 1.5 m for portable outdoor/indoor).

-In order to ensure that no DTT reception mode will be interfered with, the following restrictions (“mask”) on the maximum FIXED WSD e.i.r.p. shown in Figure 68, must be observed (derived from the e.i.r.p. ‘envelope’ in Figure 67).